“To make customers happy, we have to make sure our employees are happy first.” – Zappos

 Here at Van Eperen, our agency is about exceptional client service.
 We also recognize the importance of our employees’ values and strive to make company culture a priority.
-Culture is more than free lunches and activities (although finding out I’m a professional bowler at our latest culture activity was pretty cool, or was that our managing director Jeff?
-Still TBD).
-It is about the mission, values, beliefs and environment that ultimately reflect the culture of a company.
+Culture is more than free lunches and activities.
+It is about the mission, values, beliefs, and environment that ultimately reflect the culture of a company.

 We all can’t be Google, which has become a role model for many due to its perks and benefits that other startups are known for today.
 But we can be the best that WE can be!

 If you don’t know where to start, begin by assessing the current state of your company culture by:

 Listening.
 Foster a safe environment for employees to be open, voice their concerns and share solutions.

 Planning outings.
 Promote comradeship outside of the workplace.
 We loVE happy hour!